alexpieper/Chess_rating_prediction/README.md

 The folder `src/` contains the following three python scripts
 ___
 ### `src/data_preprocessing.py`
-The data is grouped into 4 different categories, that are based on the timecontrol of the game.
+The data of the chess games is grouped into 4 different categories, that are based on the timecontrol of the game.
 The hypothesis here is, that a game of bullet chess, where each player only has one minute to play, looks very different than a classical game, where each player has at least 30 minutes.\
 This script contains several functions that in total read the original file of games and process them into 8 `.csv` files: One training and one testing dataset per timecontrol.\
-There are several metadata information, i extract from the list of moves, like 'number of king moves' and 'number of checks', as well as the first moves played and the name of the opening, as one-hot encoded features.\
+There are several metadata information, I extract from the list of moves, like 'number of king moves' and 'number of checks', as well as the first moves played and the name of the opening, as one-hot encoded features.\
 Furthermore, I added the timeseries of the 'evaluation of the position', as well as the 'time spent per move' to the file.\
-For the sake of simplicity, i created the columns `average_elo`, which is the mean of the elo of the two players.
+For the sake of simplicity, i created the column `average_elo`, which is the arithmetic mean of the elo of the two players.
 This will represent the regression target of the model.
 Furthermore, all game with a rating difference of >200, will be disregarded. (this was less than 5% of the games)

-The input data, expected for these functions are way to large to be stored on git, but can be downloaded at the above mentioned link.
+The input data, expected for these functions, is way to large to be stored on git, but can be downloaded at the above mentioned link.
 In this script, the files from october and november 2022 were used.

 These functions are written in a batched manner, to save memory.
-The last function is designed to concat all the batch exports and also perform a train/test split (60%/40%), before export the data to a .csv file.
+The last function is designed to concat all the batch exports and also perform a train/test split (60%/40%), before exporting the data to 8 .csv files.
 ___
 ### `src/data_analysis.py`
 This script uses the previously exported datafiles and performs some simple data analysis on it, as well as exports some interesting graphics.